Theological Positions of our Church

 Advancing the Kingdom of Jesus

-B. Gathering regularly, whether in groups of three, twelve, seventy or a multitude to glorify God through worship, expression of our gratefulness, study of God’s Word, and prayer; to seek counsel, spiritual encouragement and strength, sharpening of our minds, and to develop our fruits of the Spirit;
+B. Gathering regularly, whether in groups of three, twelve, seventy or a multitude to glorify God through worship, express our praise and thanksgiving, study God’s Word, and pray; seeking counsel, spiritual encouragement and strength, sharpening of our minds while allowing the Fruit of the Spirit to develop within us;

 C. Praying with and for one another, sharing our burdens, sorrows, and joys;

-D. Engaging regularly in personal Bible reading, prayer and reflection;
+D. Engaging regularly in personal Bible reading, prayer, repentance and reflection;

 E. Discipling our children, youth and adults in the Christian faith;